Gillian Anderson: Personal life

+Anderson is bidialectal and is comfortable switching between both American and British (Received Pronunciation) accents.

 Relationships and children

 Anderson married her first husband, Clyde Klotz, an X-Files assistant art director, on New Year's Day 1994, in Hawaii in a Buddhist ceremony.
 Their daughter, Piper Maru, was born on September 25, 1994.
 Show-runner Chris Carter, Piper's godfather, named an X-Files episode after her.
 Anderson and Klotz divorced in 1997.
-On December 29, 2004, she married Julian Ozanne, a documentarian, on Lamu Island, off the coast of Kenya.
-She announced their separation on April 21, 2006.
+On December 29, 2004, Anderson married Julian Ozanne, a documentarian, on Lamu Island, off the coast of Kenya.
+Anderson announced their separation on April 21, 2006.
 Anderson and former partner, businessman Mark Griffiths, have two children.
 She ended their relationship in 2012.

 In March 2012, Anderson told Out magazine about her long-term relationship with a girl in high school.
 She then told CBS News that she had dated other women, though most of her relationships had been with men.
 In an interview with the London Evening Standard in December 2014, she stated: "I am an actively heterosexual woman who celebrates however people want to express their sexuality."
-She also identified as heterosexual in a January 2015 interview.
+Anderson also identified as heterosexual in a January 2015 interview.
 In an interview with The Daily Telegraph in March 2015, Anderson said she was not closed to the idea of entering another same-sex relationship, adding: "To me a relationship is about loving another human being; their gender is irrelevant."
-She reiterated this to The Times in 2018, saying "I could be with a woman next year." and "It's just who I am.
+She reiterated this to The Times in 2018, saying "I could be with a woman next year."
+She accepted the label bisexual: “It's just who I am.
 I have absolutely no issue with it whatsoever, and I don't really care if other people have an issue with it."
-While playing to Plead the Fifth on Watch What Happens with Andy Cohen, Gillian said the last time she had been with a woman was after she moved to New York right after college.

 Anderson resides with her three children in London, where she has lived since 2002.
-From 2016 to December 2020, she was in a relationship with screenwriter and dramatist Peter Morgan.
+She has been in a relationship with British screenwriter Peter Morgan since 2016 apart from a short break in 2020.